microbit-foundation/cctd-ml-machine/README.md

 Select the I/O pin you wish to turn on in response to a gesture detection.
 Combine this with circuitry to make gesture recognition perform actions outside the platform such as turning on motors or LEDs.

-### Getting started locally

-Alternatively the software can be run locally on your computer without compromising the capabilities of the software.

-Running the platform locally requires the package manager [npm](https://www.npmjs.com/)

-1. Download or clone this repository
-2. In the terminal, run command `npm install` inside the project directory.
-3. Once installed, run `npm run dev` to launch the application.
-4. Access the application from http://localhost:5173/

 ### Dependencies